sjb048/ecg_contrastive_learning/README.md

 or for MoCo:

-python train.py --config configs/moco.yaml
+python train.py -config configs/moco.yaml
-Evaluation / Downstream classification python eval.py --model_path path/to/checkpoint --dataset ptbxl
+Evaluation / Downstream classification python eval.py -model_path path/to/checkpoint -dataset ptbxl

 You can also run with different augmentations or backbones by passing in configuration files.
 # 🛠️ Configuration